Genetics and Exercise Microbiome (GEM) Study: Investigating Microbiome Diversity in the UK Population

 Thus, this study will look at the adaptions of the microbiome with respect to training and diet.

 Investigating the gut microbiome composition of a UK Afro-Caribbean cohort

-This will lead to the possibility of many different analyses; to see if genetics, or ageing are involved in the differences in gut microbiota; if different diets containing alternative probiotic foods have an influence compared to traditional British diets; and also through comparing with the Caucasian population in the MSK BRC cohort to see if ethnicity plays a role in MSK conditions such as osteoarthritis/frailty.
+This will lead to the possibility of many different analyses; to see if genetics, ageing or envioronment are involved in the differences in gut microbiota; if different diets containing alternative probiotic foods have an influence compared to traditional British diets; and also through comparing with the Caucasian population to see if ethnicity plays a role in musculoskeletal conditions such as osteoarthritis, fatigue or frailty.